bigbio/quantms/docs/dia.rst

 The first step of the workflow, translate the SDRF parameters into DIA-NN configuration parameters, including port-translation modification, enzyme, etc. For the developers and bioinformaticians, the details can be found in `diann to parameters <https://github.com/bigbio/quantms/blob/dev/bin/prepare_diann_parameters.py>`_ .

-The second step of the workflow, generate an in-silico spectral library from a FASTA sequence database.
+The second step of the workflow, generate an in-silico spectral library from a FASTA sequence database if predefined transition libraries are not provided.
 The current step is run with the following parameters than can be changed in the commandline:

 - `--min_pr_mz & --max_pr_mz`: Minimum & Maximum precursor mz.